KidsGen - the new age kids site

 Indian Folk Tales for Kids

-Parents and teachers use these stories because they work.
-Children remember them, repeat them, and slowly apply the ideas in real life.
+Parents and teachers around the world use these stories because they simply work.
+Children remember them, retell them, and slowly begin to apply the ideas in real life.
+If you would like to read traditional tales from other cultures too, see our wider folk tales collection of stories from around the world.

 Types of Indian Folk Tales in This Collection